balantaim/spring-computerstore/README.md

 ### Limitations

 <ul>
-    <li><b>Email Sender</b> is not implemented for this project.
+    <li><b>Email Sender</b> is not implemented for this project!
 New user profiles are verified by default.
 You could check how to implement Email Sender from this project: <a href="https://github.com/balantaim/EmailSender">EmailSenderRepository</a></li>
 </ul>

 ## Production Website